harleydutton/Tabula-Rasa/tabula-rasa.md

 When you add something to the setting you may have it in your head that it will be unique.
 You will be the only fire mage, you will have the only gun, you will be the only alien, etc. This can very quickly lead to an unbalanced and unenjoyable setting or story.
 Do not expect to have a monopoly on anything you add to the setting.
 Where there is one, there can be two.

 ### NPCs
-Tabula has the potential to treat NPCs and PCs the same way.
 If you go through the character creation process for an NPC, you should end up with a character of similar power level to the PCs, assuming you use the same amount of cp.
 If they need to be combat capable make sure they have an AD.
 If they are there to talk make sure they have *at least* one motivation.
 Leaving a large chunk of an NPCs CP unspent is a good way to keep them flexible.

 ### Printable Character Sheet
 ![characterSheet.png not found](characterSheet.png "Printable Character Sheet")